Ivan200126y/CryptoCurrency-Platform/README.md

 **Ivan Georgiev** – [ivan200126y](https://github.com/ivan200126y)

 ## Features
-**Buy & Sell crypto** - Buy based on the $ amount you want to purchase, not the exact number of shares.
+**Buy crypto** - Buy based on the $ amount you want to purchase, not the exact number of shares.
+**Partial or Full Sell of Positions** - You're able to close your full holdings in a given cryptocurrency or only partially.
 **Transaction History** - View all of your transactions, open and closed **Open Transactions** - View your current open positions, along with the purchase price, current price and the profit or the loss you have on the position.